Lab 2: FSM Implementation

 start_command()

-This will be called the token (described above) is "ls".
+This will be called when the token (described above) is a command, such as "ls".
 This function will need to copy the token into the command field of the fsm_t instance and start to set up the args and nargs fields.
 At this point, nargs will be 1 (because we've only encountered one argument).
 For args, you'll need to dynamically allocate an array to hold all the argument strings and store the current token as args[0].
 (Notice there is a MAX_ARGUMENTS constant you can use.)

 append()

-In the example above, this will be called when the token is "-l" and again when it is "data".
+In the example above, this will be called when the token is an additional argument, such as "-l" or "data".
 Store the token and increment nargs.

 execute()